jtligon/base-images/README.md

 You are of course also free to fork, customize, and build base images yourself.
 See this page[6] of the documentation for more information.

+## Tiers

+There are currently 3 tiers:
+- **tier-0**: This image is more of a convenient centralization point for CI and curation around a package set that we can all agree is the rough minimum necessary for a usable system.
+It's not meant to be used as is, but layered upon.
+- **tier-1**: This image is much larger and notably includes networking and firmwares.
+It's a good starting point onto which you can do less customizations to get what you need.
+- **tier-x**: This image is not intended for end-users.
+It's the shared base used by all image-based Fedora variants (IoT, Atomic Desktops, and CoreOS).
+  Changes to this tier may be done without accounting for external users.

+Both **tier-1** and **tier-x** inherit from **tier-0**.

+All non-trivial changes to **tier-0** and **tier-x** should be ACKed by at least one stakeholder of each Fedora variant WGs.

 ## More information

 Documentation: <https://docs.fedoraproject.org/en-US/bootc/>